A complete guide to MRCP Part 2 for 2025

 MRCP Part 2 Pass Mark

 The pass mark for MRCP Part 2 is 454.
 After sitting the exam, you will receive a result which has been curated by a process referred to as equating.
-This method of marking relies on a statistical approach, to ensure that candidates are awarded a comparable score for similar rates of performance across different parts of the MRCP exams.
+This method of marking relies on a statistical approach, to ensure that candidates are awarded a comparable score for similar rates of performance across different parts of the MRCP exam.

 What is a good score in MRCP Part 2?